The report is divided into three parts:

 To confront burnout, hospitals and healthcare facilities can invest time and resources into programs that promote mental and behavioral health through education and training.
 Perhaps most important is to develop best practices to prevent stigma shaming and suicide.
 The Dr. Lorna Breen Health Care Provider Protection Act, which became law in March 2022, empowers healthcare entities through awarded grants to tackle these challenges right now.

-Information in this report was gathered and analyzed during July and August 2022.
-Data is from a variety of sources including Definitive Healthcare products.
+Information in this report was gathered and analyzed during July and August 2022, and was updated in July 2023.
+Data is from a variety of sources, including Definitive Healthcare products.
 All data points referenced are cited and linked throughout.

 U.S. hospital financial information in the HospitalView product is sourced from the Medicare Cost Report.
 Data is refreshed quarterly, however, it is usually from a time period of about a year in the past.
-For example, hospitals are currently submitting 2021 information.
 When possible, full-year data is reported.

 Healthcare provider information in the PhysicianView product is sourced from the NPI registry, Physician Compare, all-payor claims, and proprietary research.
 Our teams incorporate updates monthly and currently track more than 2.5 million healthcare providers.